 Care should be taken when interpreting the statistics for filtered data.
 In some cases, variables (e.g. storm name) are only available in either the forecast or reference datasets, rather than both.
 When filtering on a field that is only present in one dataset, the contingency table counts will be impacted.
 Similarly, the initialization field only impacts the model forecast data.
 If the valid time (which will impact the reference dataset) isn't also specified, the forecasts will be filtered and matched such that the number of misses will erroneously increase.
-See Section 26.3 for more detail.
+See Section 27.3 for more detail.

 This section describes how to configure and run the TC-Gen tool.
-The following sections describe the usage statement, required arguments, and optional arguments for to gen.
+The following sections describe the usage statement, required arguments, and optional arguments for tc_gen.

-26.3.1 tc gen usage
+27.3.1 tc_gen usage

-The usage statement for tc_gen is shown below:
+The usage statement for tc gen is shown below:

 '''

 Usage: tc_gen

 -genesis source

 -edeck source

 -shape source

 -track source

 -config file

+'''

 [-out base]

-'''
+[-log file]

-[-log file] [-v level]
+[-v level]